Kingsley Plantation#12 in Best Things To Do in Jacksonville

-You can visit Kingsley Plantation any day of the year (except on Thanksgiving, Christmas and New Year's Day) from 9 a.m. to 5 p.m.; however, you may only tour the house on weekends from 11 a.m. to 3 p.m.
+You can visit Kingsley Plantation – located about 25 miles northeast of the city center – any day of the year (except on Thanksgiving, Christmas and New Year's Day) from 9 a.m. to 5 p.m.; however, you may only tour the house on weekends in November as it is mostly closed due to preservation concerns.
 Admission is free.
+The audio tour is available daily until 3:30 p.m.
 For more information, visit the National Park Services' Kingsley Plantation website.